flutter/website/src/docs/development/tools/sdk/uninstall.md

 - In the search bar, type ‘env’ and select **Edit Environment Variables**.

-- Select the Path variable, and remove the path containing `flutter/bin`.
+- Select the `PATH` variable, and remove the path containing `flutter/bin`.

 **You’ve successfully removed Flutter and Dart from your machine**.